Skip to main content Skip to secondary navigation

 Sophomores & eligible New Transfer Students, please note: If Winter or Spring is your PWR2 quarter, you still must submit your 7 PWR2 preferences at vcapwr.stanford.edu; applying for this seminar in the IntroSems' VCA does not negate that step.
 If you are admitted for this WRITE-2 seminar, the course will be added to your study list.
 This IntroSem will be considered your first choice PWR2 and with admission to the seminar, you will lose all other PWR2 section preferences.

-This seminar is expected to be in high demand and students will be admitted or waitlisted by lottery, not by faculty review.
+This seminar is expected to be in high demand and students who rank the class first choice will be admitted or waitlisted by lottery, not by faculty review.
 Do write a statement for this class as the faculty will use it to get to know you if you are admitted or waitlisted by lottery.
 If you rank this seminar as your first choice for priority enrollment, please be sure to apply for a second and third choice seminar for the quarter and write an additional statement for your lower ranked selection(s) so those faculty learn about your interest.

 Course Description